PavloGl/frontend-nanodegree-arcade-game-master/README.md

 # USING
 ---
+1. Run [live][lin]
-1. Clone repository
+2. Clone repository
-2. Start using index.html
+	- Start using index.html
 3. Or you can run via terminal
   `$ python -m SimpleHTTPServer`
-4. Navigate then to
+	- Navigate then to
    `http://localhost:8000`